dspriggs-ds/dspriggs-ds.github.io/_posts/2025-04-30-wa-state-electric-vehicle-analysis.markdown

 ---
 layout: default
-title:  "Washington State Electric Vehicle Analysis"
+title:  "Driving Change: Analyzing Washington State Electric Vehicle Trends with Azure Databricks"
-date:   2025-04-29 14:10:46 -0700
+date:   2025-04-30 14:10:46 -0700
-categories: Azure OpenAI Python
+categories: Azure Databricks PySpark Python
 ---

-Here’s a blog post draft showcasing your personal project analyzing Washington State Electric Vehicle (EV) data using Azure Databricks and PySpark:

----

-# ⚡ Driving Change: Analyzing Washington State Electric Vehicle Trends with Azure Databricks

 As part of my personal interest in sustainability and data engineering, I recently explored a public dataset detailing electric vehicle (EV) registrations in Washington State.
 My goal was simple: **Is EV adoption truly accelerating, or is it all hype?**